vogiaan1904/Trustify-Backend-Solana/README.md

 - **Blockchain & NFT Storage:** Document records are stored securely using blockchain technology and NFTs.
 - **Authentication:** Uses JWT-based authentication for secure access.
 - **Role-Based Access Control:** Provides different levels of access based on user roles (e.g., admin, customer, notary).
+- **Google OAuth:** Allows users to sign in using their Google accounts.
+- **Payment Gateway Integration:** Supports online payments for notarization services.
+- **Gemini API Integration:** Uses the Gemini API for generating AI-powered documents.
+- **VietQR Integration:** Generates QR codes for document verification.
+- **API Documentation:** Provides detailed documentation for all APIs using Swagger.
+- **Docker Support:** Allows the application to be run in a Docker container.

 ## Technologies